NEWS Inntopia named to best places to work list for 6th time!

 The Inntopia Commerce system also allows travel agents to log in to a special portal to make reservations directly from the inventory you have aggregated and are managing within your account.
 Travel agents can also review past bookings, update itineraries, and more.

-5) Many Other Tools
+6) Many Other CRS-Related Tools

 We also include many other reservation management tools, support for multiple payment gateways, and additional modules that help call centers, front desk staff, revenue managers, and other players in the resort and hotel industry to better manage, sell, and distribute resort vacations that include multiple products and experiences.